MartinGirardey/Accelmaterielle/README.txt

 1. Open the predict.py file and configure the prediction (variables to be modified just after the "if __name__ == '__main__':" line) :
 	- nbExamples                                                       : Number of examples to consider
 	- randomSeed                                                       : Seed for the random picking of the examples among the test set
+	- selection                                                        : List of selected indices to print among the nbExamples
 	- threshold                                                        : Threshold to be considered to separate the two classes in the binary case, and to determine the fifth class in the multiclass case
 	- plot = True or False                                             : Plot things or not (image, masks, predicted masks, metrics...)
 	- computeMetrics = True or False                                   : Compute the metrics or not (Accuracy, Dice, Jaccard, Average Precision, F1, ROC curve, Confusion matrix...)
-	- findBestThreshold = True or False                                : For binary segmentation only, allows to find the best threshold (according to a given index).
-If this parameter is set to True, nothing is plotted and metrics are not computed (because we generally want to consider lot's of data to compute the average best threshold and plotting/computing a lot of metrics and images is annoying, please do both separetly).
+	- findBestThreshold = True or False                                : For binary segmentation only, allows to find the best threshold (according to a given index)
 	- findBestThresholdArgs = (start, stop, nb thresholds, index used) : Parameters for the research of the best threshold
 		- [start, stop] : interval considered
 		- nb thresholds : number of thresholds considered among the interval
 		- index used : 'dice', 'jaccard', 'f1' or 'accuracy' to set the index we want to take for optimizing the threshold ('dice', 'jaccard' and 'f1' gives approximately the same results, 'accuracy' best threshold is generally quite higher)

-2. Launch the predict.py script, depending on the parameters you entered, you should obtain (we recommend you to first launch the script with findBestThreshold = True in order to compute the best threshold for further predictions, and to set teh threshold parameter to this value) :
+2. Launch the predict.py script, depending on the parameters you entered, you should obtain :
 	- (if computeMetrics=True) metric values for each example and mean value
 	- (if findBestThreshold) values of best threshold for each considered example, and mean best threshold (which can then be sent
 	- (if plot=True) nbExamples windows with different plots :
 		- image, ground truth mask and predicted mask (single dimension mask which is built from the 4 masks obtained at the output of the network)
-		- (if computeMetrics=True) confusion matrix and ROC curve
+		- (if computeMetrics=True) confusion matrix, error map and ROC curve